Percy W. Clarkson: Postwar service

 Clarkson welcomes Secretary of War Robert P. Patterson upon his arrival at Kure, Japan on January 10, 1946.

-In late June 1945, Clarkson received orders to move his division to the beaches in the Caba-Aringay-Bauang area, set up camps and commence amphibious training for the planned Invasion of Japan.
-However the surrender of Japan on August 15, 1945, prevented the invasion to be executed.
+In late June 1945, Clarkson received orders to move his division to the beaches in the Caba-Aringay-Bauang area, set up camps, and commence amphibious training for the planned Invasion of Japan.
+However, the surrender of Japan on August 15, 1945 prevented the invasion from being executed.
 He led 33rd Division to Honshū, Japan for occupation duty in late September, but was promoted to the command of X Corps in mid-November 1945.

-His headquarters was located at Kure, Japan and Clarkson was responsible for occupation forces in the southwestern Honshu and the island of Shikoku.
-The corps was inactivated on January 31, 1946, and Clarkson was transferred to Tokyo where he assumed duty as Deputy Chief of Staff at the headquarters of General Douglas MacArthur.
-He spent several months in that assignments and returned to the United States in September 1946 for duty as Deputy Commander, Fourth United States Army at Fort Sam Houston, Texas under General Jonathan M. Wainwright.
+His headquarters was located at Kure, Japan.
+Clarkson was responsible for occupation forces in the southwestern Honshu and the island of Shikoku.
+The corps was inactivated on January 31, 1946, and Clarkson was transferred to Tokyo, where he assumed duty as deputy chief of staff at the headquarters of General Douglas MacArthur.
+He spent several months in that assignment, then returned to the United States in September 1946 for duty as deputy commander, Fourth United States Army at Fort Sam Houston, Texas, under General Jonathan M. Wainwright.

 For his service in Japan, Clarkson received his second Distinguished Service Medal.
-His alma mater awarded him Doctor of Laws degree in 1946.
+His alma mater awarded him a Doctor of Laws degree in 1946.

-In March 1947, Clarkson was transferred to Fort Campbell, Kentucky where he assumed command of 3rd Infantry Division.
-He later moved his headquarters to Fort Benning, Georgia and supervised the training of his division in the months before the outbreak of the Korean War.
-Clarkson did not lead his division to the combat in Korea and received orders for transfer to Hawaii in August 1950.
+In March 1947, Clarkson was transferred to Fort Campbell, Kentucky, where he assumed command of the 3rd Infantry Division.
+He later moved his headquarters to Fort Benning, Georgia, and supervised the training of his division in the months before the outbreak of the Korean War.
+He did not lead his division to the combat in Korea, and received orders for transfer to Hawaii in August 1950.

-Clarkson then assumed duty as Deputy Commander, United States Army Pacific with headquarters at Fort Shafter.
-He served consecutively under lieutenant general Henry Aurand and John W. O'Daniel and served additional duty as commander of the Joint Task Force 132 during 1952 Eniwetok Atomic bomb tests.
-Clarkson's additional duty were later redesignated and he became Commander of Joint Task Force 7, which consisted of Army-Navy-Air Force group running Hydrogen bomb tests in Pacific.
+Clarkson then assumed duty as deputy commander, United States Army Pacific, with headquarters at Fort Shafter.
+He served consecutively under Lieutenant General Henry Aurand and John W. O'Daniel, and served additional duty as commander of the Joint Task Force 132 during 1952 Eniwetok atomic bomb tests.
+Clarkson's additional duties were later redesignated, and he became commander of Joint Task Force 7, which consisted of an Army-Navy-Air Force group running hydrogen bomb tests in the Pacific.
 He served in Hawaii until July 31, 1954, when he retired from active duty after 38 years of service.

-Clarkson received his third Distinguished Service Medal for his service during the Atomic bomb tests.
+Clarkson received his third Distinguished Service Medal for his service during the atomic bomb tests.